schibsted/spid-tech-docs/resources/articles/migration-service.md

 ## Summary

 By using these guidelines, you will be able to implement a migration service and thereby start migrating users to SchAcc.
-This migration service is then used by SchAcc in order to import users to the SchAcc platform.
+This migration service is then used by SchAcc in order to import users to the Schibsted Account.
 In other words, you build a service allowing SchAcc access to all users in your system.

 Every time a new user logs in through SchAcc via your client Id, SchAcc will make a request to your migration service to